indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * The example in section 1.3 shows that the `__id`, `__start` and `__origin` columns exist in current tables (as in main tables).
 But what about `__end` and `__current`?

-* "In the current version of Metadb, only top-level, scalar JSON fields are extracted into transformed tables."
+* In section 1.4, "In the current version of Metadb, only top-level, scalar JSON fields are extracted into transformed tables."
 I need to find out what non-top-level and non-scalar fields are.

+* "Note that JSON data are treated as "schemaless," and fields are inferred from their presence in the data rather than read from a JSON schema.
+As a result, a column is only created from a JSON field if the field is present in at least one JSON record."
+More precisely, the table definition is created dynamically continually: _each_ record added will result in the addition of a new column if a JSON field in that record contains a field not previously seen.

 * Is there any particular reason why the names of special tables _end_ with `__`, as in `patrongroup__`, while the names of special fields _begin_ with `__`, as in `__start`?
+All of the related tables are grouped together when sorting alphabetically.

-* "For monetary amounts, `numeric(19, 4)` is usually a good choice.
+* In section 1.7: "For monetary amounts, `numeric(19, 4)` is usually a good choice.
 For exchange rates, `numeric(19, 14)` may be used."
 Why?

 * Section 1.8. on Creating reports should include information on publishing them to GitHub for use in the FOLIO Reporting app.

 * Section 1.10 explains for a running MetaDB instance can provide information about itself, such as its version number, when the various tables were last updated, system logging messages and query status.
 It would be helpful to expose at least some of this in the Reporting app.
 I have filed [a UILDP issue in Jira](https://folio-org.atlassian.net/browse/UILDP-148) and [a mod-reporting issue in the GitHub tracker](https://github.com/indexdata/mod-reporting/issues/66) so we don't forget about this.

 * Section 2.1.
 Data type conversion seems to be referring to on-the-fly adjustments to the definitions of existing tables based on ingesting new data.
 Am I interpreting that correctly?
 In the table in section 2.1.1, how does MetaDB decide which conversion to apply?
+This is about how existing columns get their types “promoted” to enable them to encompass values of both the old and new records’ types.

 * In section 2.4, "Metadb allows scheduling external SQL files to run on a regular basis."
 How?
 Also, "any tables created should not specify a schema name."
 Why not?
 Are all these tables implicitly in an "external directives" schema?